 The main difference between Scrum Alliance and Scrum.org is in how each approaches certification.
 While Scrum Alliance requires individuals to complete Scrum training before taking the certification exam, Scrum.org focuses on the exam itself.
 The organization is less interested in the type of class or training Scrum Masters receive rather than the knowledge they develop.

 Scrum.org offers three levels of PSM certification: PSM I, PSM II, and PSM III.
-According to the course descriptions, the PSM I certification focuses on an “understanding of how to apply Scrum in Scrum Teams and have a consistent terminology and approach to Scrum.”
-The PSM II certification focuses on an “understanding of the underlying principles of Scrum and can apply Scrum in complex real-world situations.”
-The PSM III certification focuses on a “deep understanding of the application and practices of Scrum and the Scrum Values in a variety of complex team and organizational situations.”
+According to the course descriptions, the PSM I certification focuses on having a "high level of Scrum knowledge, understanding of the Scrum Guide and how to apply Scrum within Scrum Teams.”
+The PSM II certification focuses on having “advanced Scrum knowledge, in-depth Scrum experience" or having already taken a Professional Scrum Master Course.
+The PSM III certification focuses on a “deep understanding of the application of Scrum, Scrum practices, the Scrum Values, and have the ability to apply Scrum in a variety of complex team and organizational situations."

 Scrum.org doesn’t require individuals to have any training to take the PSM exam.
 Nevertheless, it does offer Scrum training courses as well.
 Scrum.org also does not require recertification of its PSM training.

-Pricing for the PSM courses is as follows:
+Pricing for the PSM assessments is as follows:

 - $150 per person